InTEGr8or/handex/docs/chats/Codeium Chat - TBTJ3OdUU4go7Ax68TukbnxuMZCIMZSJ.md

+---
+oringinal file name: Codeium Chat - TBTJ3OdUU4go7Ax68TukbnxuMZCIMZSJ.md
+summary: The chat conversation discusses how to use TypeScript in a Hugo static website, specifically for creating a web-based terminal-style typing game.
+It covers setting up TypeScript files, transpiling them using Hugo's `js.Build()` function, and structuring the TypeScript module for the typing game.
+The steps include creating a terminal UI, handling user input, processing commands, calculating WPM, and implementing a progress bar.
+Troubleshooting steps for an issue with logging keypress events and improving the structure of the `TerminalGame` class are also provided.
+date: 2024-04-19T19:41
+---

 # Codeium Chat Conversation

 Note: _This is purely the output of the chat conversation and does not contain any raw data, codebase snippets, etc. used to generate the output._